agajdosi/diplomantky.cz/content/students/mitro/mitro.en.md

 ---

 {{< bio >}}
 Post-medial tendencies, sculpturality and visuality are defining pillars of my current practice.
 My working method is best described as artistic research and its outputs often take a hybrid artScience shape.
-Topics that resonate often in my works explore present and future states of our planet, politico-economic societal constellations and relationship between human and non-human.
-I strive to utilise artistic practice as a specific platform for sharing information and for that sake utilise various immersive and narrational strategies.
+Topics that resonate often in my works explore the present and future states of our planet, politico-economic societal constellations and the relationship between the human and non-human.
+I strive to utilise artistic practice as a specific platform for sharing information and to that end I utilise various immersive and narrative strategies.

-In recent years I've exhibitted and performed mainly in Czechia (Vasluka Kitchen, Letna Studio, Korespondance, Prototyp), Slovakia (Kasarne, DIG gallery, VUNU) and generally across Europe (Gamma Festival, Petersburg; Mediamatic, Amsterdam; JRM, Paris; Trafo, Budapest; Genius Loci, Weimar; Grey Space, den Haag, AV depot, London).
-Besides being an active art practitioner, I'm also part of STELLA research unit (Somatic Tech Lab) that maps the convergences of technologies and movement-based arts in Central Europe.
+In recent years I've exhibited and performed mainly in Czechia (Vasulka Kitchen, Letna Studio, Korespondance, Prototyp), Slovakia (Kasarne, DIG gallery, VUNU) and across Europe (Gamma Festival, Petersburg; Mediamatic, Amsterdam; JRM, Paris; Trafo, Budapest; Genius Loci, Weimar; Grey Space, den Haag; AV depot, London).
+Besides being an active art practitioner, I'm also part of the STELLA (Somatic Tech Lab) research unit that maps the convergences of technologies and movement-based arts in Central Europe.
 I, too, curate ssesi.space in Brno, Czechia.
 {{< /bio >}}